Pat Liddy: Early life and education

 He grew up in the inner north city suburb of Phibsborough, the only child of Brendan (born St Peter's Road, Phibsborough) and Maureen (née Mac Mahon) from Kilmainhamwood, County Meath.
-He was fortunate to have as a playground the semi-rural surrounds of the Royal Canal, the nearby Botanical Gardens and the Victorian urban landscape which helped to fuel his artistic imagination and love of history.
+He was fortunate to have as a playground the semi-rural surrounds of the Royal Canal, the nearby Botanical Gardens and the Victorian urban landscape around his home in Phibsborough, which helped to fuel his artistic imagination and love of history.
 He was educated at St. Vincent's CBS, Glasnevin.

 Always interested in art, Pat Liddy entered and won several art competitions as a teenager and young adult.
-One such endeavour, a balsa wood model of his imaginary concept for a then proposed Roman Catholic cathedral in Dublin, is today on view in the Tara's Palace Museum of Childhood in Powerscourt House in Co.
-Wicklow.
+One such endeavour, a balsa wood model of his imaginary concept for a then proposed Roman Catholic cathedral in Dublin’s Merrion Square, was on view in Malahide Castle before then moving to the, is today on view in the Tara's Palace Museum of Childhood in Powerscourt House in Co.
+Wicklow and, since the closure of that museum, is currently awaiting a new home.

 Early career

 Liddy had initially wanted to be an architect but disliked the way architecture was developing in the early 1960s, especially in his native Dublin, and decided instead to join the national airline, Aer Lingus, in April 1963.
-In this capacity, he took the opportunities from discounted travel to travel all over the world.
-These experiences only reinforced Liddy's growing certainty that Dublin was one of the great but undervalued cities of Europe.
+In this capacity, he took the opportunities from discounted flights to travel all over the world.
+These experiences only reinforced Liddy's growing certainty that Dublin was one of the great but undervalued and least visited capital cities of Europe.